Changeset-based versioning for Scala multi-module builds (sbt plugin + GitHub Action)

 matrix: ${{ needs.detect.outputs.matrix }}SNAPSHOT_SUFFIX (e.g. ${{ github.run_id }}-${{ github.run_attempt }}) is set on both detect and validate so the coordinates resolved up-front in detect match the artifacts published by the validate matrix.
 Because every matrix cell in a single workflow run shares the same SNAPSHOT_SUFFIX, the per-Scala-version publishes that make up one module produce consistent versions.
 The coordinate field carried in each matrix row is rendered from each module's sbt organization setting, so per-module org overrides (e.g. com.permutive.metrics) are respected without any consumer-side hardcoding.
 Snapshot publishes are intended for private monorepos only — exposing publishing credentials on PRs in public repositories is a security risk.

-The default coordinate is "org" %% "name" % "version" for Scala modules and "org" % "name" % "version" for Java modules (crossPaths := false).
+The default coordinate is "org" %% "moduleName" % "version" for Scala modules and "org" % "moduleName" % "version" for Java modules (crossPaths := false); it tracks moduleName, so a module published under a different artifactId than its project name (via moduleName := ...) renders that artifactId.
 Override the changesetCoordinate sbt setting on individual projects when you want the snapshot-comment to render something different — for example, testkit modules that consumers always import in the test configuration:

 lazy val `my-testkit` = module.settings(changesetCoordinate ~= { _ + " % \"test\"" })The ~= transform composes with the default rendering, so you don't have to rebuild the whole coordinate string from organization / name / version.
 The override applies to every row for that module in the validate-stage matrix.